My mother has always spoken of the time after her mother's death as

 My mother left the doctor’s office in shock, wandering through the streets of Marseille.
 Abortion was unimaginable, but no more so than the idea of actually raising an illegitimate child.
 In a daze, she eventually found herself at the local marché aux puces, or flea market.
 There, my future father, Steve, was enjoying the street scene.
 He spied and greeted the French girl he had climbed mountains with just a month or two before.
 She recalls “falling into his arms” and bursting into tears.

-From the vantage point of two generations later, this chance encounter seems rather more like the hand of destiny at work.
+encounter seems rather more like the hand of destiny at work.

 If my father was nothing else, he was the kind of man you wanted around in a crisis.
 He immediately took my mother to a cafe in the vieux port, and listened intently to the details of her predicament, without judgment.
 Just as she couldn’t imagine having an abortion, neither could she imagine giving a child up for adoption.
 She would keep the child, and raise it herself.
 For a single woman in still conservative France in 1951, it was perhaps the bravest decision of the three she could make.